tghastly/PYNQ-1/docs/source/pynq-z1_base_overlay.rst

 The audio out IP is connected to a standard 3.5mm audio jack on the board.
 The audio output is PWM driven mono.

 `Digilent Audio Out reference for the PYNQ-Z1 board <https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#mono_audio_output>`_

+See the `pynq-z1_base_overlay_audio.ipynb <https://github.com/cathalmccabe/PYNQ/blob/master/docs/source/pynq-z1_base_overlay_audio.ipynb>`_ notebook in the getting started directory for examples of using the HDMI In and Out.

 User IO
 --------------